 CHAIR & POLICY CHAIR – Jo-Lynn Fenton is the mother of two boys with an Autistic Spectrum Disorder.
 She has been actively involved in the autism community since 1998, and has held numerous volunteer positions within the provincial autism community.
 She has sat on copious government committees, raising the awareness and advancement of services.
 Most notably, she was the President of Autism Society Canada.
 In 2011, she was awarded the Stewart McKelvey Green Jacket for her outstanding contribution to the autism community in Nova Scotia.

 SECRETARY – Nicole Ashley

-DIRECTOR – Ronan O’Driscoll is father of three children.
+COMMUNICATION COMMITTEE CHAIR – Ronan O’Driscoll is father to three children.
 His middle child was diagnosed with autism at 4 years of age.
-He currently attends the PLT program in Dartmouth, which he loves!
+His son currently attends the PLT program in Dartmouth, which he loves!
 After many years as a computer programmer, Ronan now teaches the topic at NSCC.
-Ronan is chair of the Communications committee.

 DIRECTOR – Daniel Tonge